sibprojects/php-patterns/README.md

 A Facade is a structural pattern that provides a simple (but stripped-down) interface to a complex object system, library, or framework.

 In addition to reducing the overall complexity of a program, Facade also helps to bring code that depends on an external system into a single place.

+### Flyweight
+Flyweight is a structural pattern that saves memory by sharing the common state rendered in one object among many objects.

+Flyweight allows you to save memory by caching the same data used in different objects.